ryohei8227/bedrock-hcls-tokyo2/evaluations/README.md

 # Biomarker Multi-Agent Evaluation

-This folder provides resources needed to evaluate the Biomarker Supervisor Agent against the [Open Source Bedrock Agent Evaluation](https://github.com/aws-samples/open-source-bedrock-agent-evaluation/tree/main).
+This folder provides resources needed to evaluate the Biomarker Supervisor Agent against the [Open Source Bedrock Evaluation](https://github.com/aws-samples/open-source-bedrock-agent-evaluation/tree/main).

 The framework has the following features:
-* Evaluate Bedrock Agent on its capabilities (RAG, Text-to-SQL, Custom tool use) and overall Chain-of-Thought
+* Evaluate agent on its capabilities (RAG, Text-to-SQL, Custom tool use) and overall Chain-of-Thought
 * Comprehensive evaluation results and trace data sent to Langfuse with built-in visual dashboards
-* Supports trace parsing and evaluations for various Bedrock Agent configuration options
+* Supports trace parsing and evaluations for various Bedrock configuration options

 It addresses the following technical challenges:
 * Unavailability of End-to-End Agent Evaluation